Wendy Hall

 Dame Wendy Hall DBE FRS FREng MAE FIET (born 25 October 1952) is a British computer scientist.
 She is Regius Professor of Computer Science at the University of Southampton.

 Early life and education

 Wendy Hall was born in west London and educated at Ealing Grammar School for Girls.
 She studied for undergraduate and postgraduate degrees in mathematics at the University of Southampton.
 She completed her Bachelor of Science (BSc) degree in 1974, and her Doctor of Philosophy (PhD) degree in 1977.
 Her doctoral thesis was titled Automorphisms and coverings of Klein surfaces.
 She later completed a Master of Science degree in Computing at City University London.

 Career

 Hall returned to the University of Southampton in 1984 to join the newly formed computer science group there, working in multimedia and hypermedia.
 Her team invented the Microcosm hypermedia system (before the World Wide Web existed), which was commercialised as a start-up company, Multicosm Ltd.

+Wendy Hall and Hugh Davis led the Multimedia Research Group at the University of Southampton, which created commercial systems near the beginning of the hypertext and database system era, including: